Vazh07/angular-yearly-calendar/README.md

 https://www.youtube.com/watch?v=Bpyl59_fjvU

 ## Description
-This is a basic project that displays a calendar of a specific year Is intended to be an useful extention to projects that displays a single month
+This is a basic project that displays a calendar of a specific year. <br>
+Is intended to be an useful extention to projects that displays a single month

 ## TODO